Come and Meet CloudQuery at RSA Conference 2025 in San Francisco Learn more ❯

 How to sync from Trello to PostgreSQL with CloudQuery

-We have recently released the Trello plugin and in this guide, I will walk you through the full setup of a sync from Trello to a PostgreSQL database.
+We have recently released the CloudQuery Trello integration and in this guide, I will walk you through the full setup of a sync from Trello to a PostgreSQL database using our PostgreSQL destination integration.

 Trello is a popular tool for task management in DevOps and engineering teams because it is simple, but sometimes you just need a bit more reporting to understand how your team is doing and how you could improve.